2104394/CS220-AU-portfolio/README.md

 ## TODO
 understand what it means to use the internet more effciently <br>
-understand how i could better use the internet and if that would change my placementon the V&R map
+understand how i could better use the internet and if that would change my placementon the V&R map <br>
+watch the vsc video that is linked on the main github page
 <br>